emilyyleung/uses/guides/set-up-local-dev/index.md

-# Set up local development environment

-1. Install the following software:
+# Local Development Environment Setup Guide

+Welcome!
+This guide will help you set up a local development environment on Windows using Ubuntu (via Windows Terminal).
+Follow each section to prepare your system for development.

+---

+## 1. Required Software:

 - Windows Terminal
 - VS Code